sdaqo/anipy-cli/docs/getting-started-cli/index.md

   [anilist.co](https://anilist.co/)
 - Discord Presence for the anime you currently watch.
 This is off by default, activate it in the config.
+- Native filesystem provider, turn your anime directory into a anime cli